iotaledger/hornet/documentation/docs/getting_started/security_101.md

 ### Blocking Unnecessary Ports

 Attackers can abuse any open ports on your device.
-To secure your device against attacks on unused open ports, you can close all ports except ones you are using.
+To secure your device against attacks on unused open ports, you can close all ports except the ones that you are using.

 You can use a firewall for port security since all operating systems include firewall options.
 Using a firewall lets you completely block unused and unnecessary ports.